Flip the Classroom with Stress Reduction Practices

 - CCSS.ELA-Literacy.SL.5.4 Report on a topic or text or present an opinion, sequencing ideas logically and using appropriate facts and relevant, descriptive details to support main ideas or themes; speak clearly at an understandable pace.

-Another benefit is that it increases class community.
+Another benefit is that it increases the class's sense of community.